PMunch/protobuf-nim/README.rst

 Enums
 ^^^^^
-Enums are named the same was as messages, and are always declared as pure.
+Enums are named the same way as messages, and are always declared as pure.
 So an enum defined like this:

 .. code-block:: protobuf